cben/animation-stack-language/README.md

     [1]: https://www.forth.com/starting-forth/2-stack-manipulation-operators-arithmetic/#SWAP

-    The price of simple machines, is they're extremely _imperative_ & descructive.
+    The price of simple machines, is they're extremely _imperative_ & destructive.
     Many actions _consume_ a 1 or 2 last produced values off the stack, and if that's not what you wanted, bummer 💣...

  2. No structured syntax to learn/understand!